Angel Stadium - Los Angeles Angels

 Food & Beverage 4

 If you arrive hungry at Angel Stadium, there are ample options though uninspiring.
-Cheese and pepperoni pizza slices from Oggi’s Pizza and other selections from Chronic Taco, Jersey Mike’s Subs, Crafty Dogs, and fan favorite Cathy’s Cookies are among the options available.
+Cheese and pepperoni pizza slices from Oggi’s Pizza and other options from Chronic Taco, Jersey Mike’s Subs, Crafty Dogs, and fan favorite Cathy’s Cookies are among the options available.

 Another solid stop on the food exploration tour is La Rotisserie, featuring their famous herb rotisserie half-chicken meals.
-Various bars are also located around the stadium, including the Ketel One Botanical Bar along the outer concourse, featuring drink specials throughout the season.
-Standard beer choices range from Coors and Budweiser brand drinks.
-Traditional ballpark favorites such as hot dogs, burgers, peanuts, and Coke brand soft drinks round out the complete list of options throughout the stadium.
+Various bars are located around the stadium, including the Ketel One Botanical Bar along the outer concourse, featuring drink specials throughout the season.
+Standard beer options range from Coors and Budweiser brand drinks.

 Atmosphere 4